enricobottazzi/ZK-SBT/README.md

 ### Other Design choices

 - This library uses babyjubjub signature schema.
 This schema is more zkp friendly and require far less computation to verify signature inside a circuit.
-Theoretically, ECDSA schema are already usable inside circuit but the proof generation currently requires a device with 56GB RAM (link to 0xParc Library).
+Theoretically, ECDSA schema are already usable inside circuit [0xParc - circom-ecdsa](https://github.com/0xPARC/circom-ecdsa) but the proof generation currently requires a device with 56GB RAM.
-- Iden3's claim schema is much more expandable and can include more complex data information (up to 4 data slots) and features such as expiration, revocation or self attestation
+- [Iden3's claim schema](https://iden3.github.io/docs-temp-public-tutorials/) is much more expandable and can include more complex data information (up to 4 data slots) and features such as expiration, revocation or self attestation
-- No need to add a nullified as the proof Cannot be reused